Curriculum - English

 Speaking and Listening

-The four strands of Speaking and Listening: speaking, listening, group discussion and interaction, and drama permeate the whole curriculum.
+The four strands of Spoken language: speaking, listening, group discussion and interaction, and drama permeate the whole curriculum.
 Interactive teaching strategies are used to engage all pupils in order to raise reading and writing standards.
 Children are encouraged to develop effective communication skills in readiness for later life.

 The opportunities, organisation and provision for the teaching of reading: